 Unfortunately, the Combine wasn’t televised back then, so there’s no footage to show.
-But, luckily, we dug up some numbers from his performance.
+But, luckily, I was able to dig up some numbers from his performance.

-In comparison, 3-time Defensive Player of the Year JJ Watt ran a 4.84.
+To compare, 3-time Defensive Player of the Year JJ Watt ran a 4.84 40-yard dash.
 Watt is only two inches taller and a mere five pounds heavier than Lesnar.

-Later, Brock Lesnar showed incredible explosiveness with a 35-inch vertical jump.
+Lesnar also showed incredible explosiveness with a 35-inch vertical jump.
 To put this into perspective, that’s higher than All-Pro defensive end Robert Quinn.
-It’s higher than Anthony Barr, Chris Long, and Cliff Avril too.
+It’s also higher than Anthony Barr, Chris Long, and Cliff Avril.